When designing a chatbot test strategy from scratch, there are often requirements like:

 Hello, this is Heinz, the chatbot of *.
 How can I help you ?

-3. Create Brand-Specific Test Sets with Scripting Memory (optional)
+3. Create Brand-Specific Test Cases with Scripting Memory (optional): The above test case would assert that:

 scriptingMemory: